In today’s busy world we’ve become a people obsessed with “work hacks” and supposedly hidden secrets on how to be more productive.

-The problem we run into, however, is that it is easy to get motivated, but hard to stay disciplined.
+Getting more done in less time helps us get ahead, and even gives us more availability to do the things we love outside of work.
+The problem we run into is that it is easy to get motivated, but hard to stay disciplined.

-- Why worrying about having “more willpower” is a fool’s game
+- Why worrying about having “more willpower” is a fool’s game.

-- How world class experts stay productive… and what they do differently
+- How world class experts stay productive… and what they do differently.

-- Big pitfalls that lead to busywork and procrastination
+- Big pitfalls that lead to busywork and procrastination.

 According to research by Janet Polivy, our brain fears big projects and often fails to commit to long-term goals because we’re susceptible to “abandoning ship” at the first sign of distress.

-Think of the last time you went on a failed diet…
+Think of the last time you went on a failed diet.

-“Big project due tomorrow?
-Better reorganize my movie collection!”
+Big project due tomorrow?
+Better reorganize my movie collection!

-In order to figure this out, one of our best bets is to observe the habits of some of the world’s most productive people.
+With all of that stacked against us, what can we possibly do to be more productive?
+In order to figure this out, one of our best bets is to observe the habits of consistently productive people.

 If I were to ask to describe the practice regiments of world-class musicians, you’d probably envision a shut-in artist who plays all day long and then tucks in their instrument at night.

-Better yet, the most elite players were getting more sleep on average than everyone else!
+Better yet, the most elite players got more sleep on average than everyone else.
+How is that possible?

-The first answer isn’t very sexy, but it’s necessary: the best way to overcome your fear of spending a lot of energy on a big project is to simply get started.
+Since deliberate practice requires you to spend more brainpower than busy work, how can you implement it without draining your willpower?
+The first answer is an inconvenient truth: the best way to overcome your fear of spending a lot of energy on a big project is to simply get started.

-The Zeigarnik Effect (mentioned above) is a construct in our minds that psychologists have observed in numerous studies on “suspense”.
-One such study gave participants “brain buster” puzzles to complete, but not enough time to complete them.
+The Zeigarnik Effect is a construct that psychologists have observed in numerous studies on suspense.
+One such study gave participants brain-buster puzzles to complete, but not enough time to complete them.

-“It seems to be human nature to finish what we start and, if it is not finished, we experience dissonance.”
+It seems to be human nature to finish what we start and, if it is not finished, we experience dissonance.

 A multitude of research has shown us that discipline is best maintained through habits, not through willpower.